tuneinsight/lattigo/README.md

 - `lattigo/core`: A package implementing the core cryptographic functionalities of the library.

   - `rlwe`: Common base for generic RLWE-based homomorphic encryption.
-  It provides all homomorphic functionalities and defines all structs that are not scheme specific.
+  It provides all homomorphic functionalities and defines all structs that are not scheme-specific.
   This includes plaintext, ciphertext, key-generation, encryption, decryption and key-switching, as well as other more advanced primitives such as RLWE-repacking.